antoBit/antodev/src/blog/2023-01-26-expose-your-work.md

   - tips
 disableComments: false
 ---
 Have you ever found yourself wanting to show your work to a client, but didn’t want to setup a server only for that reason?
-Or maybe you wanted to use the APIs of a particular service, but they didn’t allow /localhost/ as a valid IP address in their access whitelist?
+Or maybe you wanted to use the APIs of a particular service, but they didn’t allow *localhost* as a valid IP address in their access whitelist?

 If the answer is yes, then this post is for you.